Purchases made through links earn us a small commission, at no extra cost to you.

 Location: The Jigokudani Snow Monkey Park is in Yamanouchi, at the foot of the Shiga Highlands.
 It is part of the Joshinetsu-Kogen National Park in the northern part of Nagano prefecture (Chubu region, central Japan)

-Snow Monkey 1-Day Pass: I highly recommend buying the Snow Monkey 1-Day Pass, as it saves money and the hassle of buying individual transportation and admission tickets.
-The pass can be purchased at the ticket window inside Nagano Dentetsu Line station (underground next to JR Nagano Station) and is valid on the date of issue only.
-The Snow Monkey 1-Day Pass includes:
+Snow Monkey Pass: I highly recommend buying the Snow Monkey Pass, as it saves money and the hassle of buying individual transportation and admission tickets.
+The pass can be purchased at the ticket window inside Nagano Dentetsu Line station (underground next to JR Nagano Station) and is valid for two days from the date of purchase.
+The Snow Monkey Pass includes:

-- One day unlimited use of the Nagano Dentetsu Line (Nagaden train)
+- Two days unlimited use of the Nagano Dentetsu Line (Nagaden train)

-- One day unlimited use of the Nagaden Express Bus (Nagano- Snow Monkey Park)
+- Two days unlimited use of the Nagaden Express Bus (Nagano- Snow Monkey Park)

-- One day unlimited use of the local Nagaden bus (Yudanaka Station- Kanbayashi Onsen/Snow Monkey Park)
+- Two days unlimited use of the local Nagaden bus (Yudanaka Station- Kanbayashi Onsen/Snow Monkey Park)

 - A map to the Snow Monkey Park and copy of the bus and train timetables.

 Entrance Fees: There is a fee to enter the monkey park.
-Children aged 5 and under are free.
+Prices are 800 yen for adults and 400 yen for children (aged 5 and under are free).

 Best Time to Visit Jigokudani Monkey Park: This is not a zoo, so monkeys can come and go as they please.
 They generally come to the park every day, but may stay up in the mountain when there is plenty of food available.
 The best time to see monkeys bathing in the hot spring is January and February, but there is snow in the region from December to March.